luizaguiar-hub/LSEG_Log-Performance-Analyzer/README.md

 Failed Job Tracking: The report now includes a dedicated section for any jobs that started but did not have a corresponding END entry, helping to quickly identify failed or incomplete processes.

 Output to File: In addition to printing the report to the console, the script now saves the full output to a file named log_report.txt for easy reference and sharing.

+# Log Monitoring Application

+This is a Python application for monitoring a log file, calculating the duration of jobs and tasks, and generating a report with warnings and errors based on time thresholds.

+## Features

+- Parses a CSV-formatted log file.
+- Tracks the start and end times of each job using its process ID (PID).
+- Calculates the total duration for each completed job.
+- Flags jobs taking longer than 5 minutes as a **WARNING**.
+- Flags jobs taking longer than 10 minutes as an **ERROR**.

+## Setup and Usage

+### Prerequisites

+- Python 3.13.1 or later.
+- A text editor or IDE.

+### Installation

+No special libraries are needed; all dependencies are part of the standard Python library.
+Simply clone this repository to your local machine.